damaclab/Rule-Filtering/README.md

 #### Step 2: Filtering by subjective measures

-1. Open the subjective_measure.R file in R environment.
+1. Open the subjective_measure.R file in the    R environment.
 2.  **Input dataset: mangrove_taxonomy.csv**
 3. Run the script in R environment.
 4. The script will generate taxonomic distinctness between two individuals using R function _taxa2dist() from R package (vegan: Community Ecology Package)_ and stored in  **taxdis.csv**.